AyeCode/geodirectory/readme.txt

 = GeoDirectory v2.8.122 - 2025-07-TBD =
 * Prevent allowing a new field with key excerpt - CHANGED
+* Option added to disable meta overwrite by All in One SEO - CHANGED

 = GeoDirectory v2.8.121 - 2025-06-26 =
 * GD Simple Archive Item block now has image aspect and cover options - ADDED